TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - July 2010 – Meredith Hohe

 ## Research Fellowship Competition for Temple University Graduate Students
-CENFAD is now accepting applications from Temple graduate students for the John Votaw and Jeffrey Bower Fellowships (in the Fall) and the Marvin Wachman and Richard Immerman Fellowships (in the Spring).
+CENFAD accepts applications from Temple graduate students for the John Votaw and Jeffrey Bower Fellowships (in the Fall) and the Marvin Wachman and Richard Immerman Fellowships (in the Spring).
 These fellowships provide stipends of varying amounts to defray the cost of research conducted in connection with completion of the PhD dissertation.
 All have been made available through the generous contributions of CENFAD supporters.
 Applicants for these funds must be Ph.D. students in the History Department.
 The application must include:

 - A letter of application that spells out your qualifications for the award.
 - A current C.V.